Background pattern

 Consult your doctor or pharmacist before starting to take Pharmafren:

-• if you have a history of gastrointestinal disorders (such as hiatal hernia, gastrointestinal bleeding, peptic or duodenal ulcers) and chronic inflammatory bowel disease (ulcerative colitis, Crohn's disease),
+• if you have a history of gastrointestinal disorders (such as hiatal hernia, gastrointestinal bleeding, peptic or duodenal ulcers) and a chronic inflammatory bowel disease (ulcerative colitis, Crohn's disease),

-• if you have high blood pressure, diabetes, high cholesterol, a family history of heart disease or stroke, or if you are a smoker,
+• if you have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or if you are a smoker,

 • if you have hyperthyroidism (overactive thyroid gland),